-3. Are there any registration or licensing requirements for entities covered by these laws, and, if so, what are the requirements?
+3. Are there any registration or licensing requirements for entities covered by these data protection laws, and if so what are the requirements?
 Are there any exemptions?

 The draft Bill does not place any specific requirement for registration or licensing of data controllers or data processers.
 The draft Bill, however, while describing the functions of the Commission provides that the Commission is to formulate a registration framework for data controllers and data processers.
 It follows that the Commission after its establishment may formulate registration regime for the data controllers and data processers.
+The law further provides exemptions for the data controllers and/or data processors who are already registered with any public body, shall only be required to intimate to the established Commission.

-4. How do these laws define personal data or personally identifiable information (PII) versus special category or sensitive PII?
-What other key definitions are set forth in the laws in your jurisdiction?
+4. How do these data protection laws define "personal data," "personal information," "personally identifiable information" or any equivalent term in such legislation (collectively, "personal data") versus special category or sensitive personal data?
+What other key definitions are set forth in the data protection laws in your jurisdiction?

-"personal data" means any information that relates

-directly or indirectly to a data subject, who is identified or identifiable from that information or from that and other information in the possession of a data controller and/or data processor, including any sensitive personal data.
+"personal data" means any information that relates directly or indirectly to a data subject, who is identified or identifiable from that information or from that and other information in the possession of a data controller and/or data processor, including any sensitive or critical personal data.
 Provided that anonymized, or pseudonymized data which is incapable of identifying an individual is not personal data.